yifang0-0/balabala/lfur_ist.md

 ![](./IMG_5183.JPG)

 #### wash machine
-- price: 8 euro
+- price: 10 euro
 - It is quite an old one but still works fine.
-The problem is you need to get a new sealing circle.
+The problem is you need to get a new sealing ring.
 But the water does not go out.
 If you don't mind you can just use it with no problem.
 ![](./IMG_5188.JPG)

 #### fridge